Adhesion is the paints ability to grab on the surface without peeling.

 Being a long island painting contractor for over 40 years, as you can imagine, by this point I have used all the top brands out there.

-Sherwin Williams and Behr compare as far as staying white, adhesion, and coverage. (not the cheapest lines)
+Paint such as Sherwin Williams compare as far as staying white, and adhesion. (not the cheapest lines)

 Regal Select differs in leveling, Here is where this paint excels above the pack.
 None of the other paints even come close.
 When painting trim, the brush strokes almost vanish.